HANATM/Project-HoneyPot-RaspberryPi/Microsoft Azure/README.md

 -Deployment of the azure cloud virtual machine is the process of creating and configuring a virtual machine (VM) in Azure that runs a specific operating system and applications.</br>
 Azure provides various options and tools to deploy virtual machines in Azure, such as:</br>

--The Azure portal, which is a browser-based user interface that allows you to create and manage VMs and their associated resources.</br>
+- The Azure portal, which is a browser-based user interface that allows you to create and manage VMs and their associated resources.</br>
 - The Azure PowerShell module, which is a command-line tool that allows you to perform various tasks on Azure resources using PowerShell scripts.</br>